Westwood Studios

-Westwood Studios, Inc. was an American video game developer, based in Las Vegas, Nevada.
+Westwood Studios, Inc. was an American video game developer based in Las Vegas, Nevada.
 It was founded by Brett Sperry and Louis Castle in 1985 as Brelous Software, but got changed after 2 months into Westwood Associates and was renamed to Westwood Studios when Virgin Games (later Virgin Interactive Entertainment) bought the company in 1992.
 The company was bought by Electronic Arts alongside Virgin Interactive's North American operations in 1998.
 In January 2003, it was announced that Westwood, alongside Westwood Pacific (EA Pacific), would be merged into EA Los Angeles.
 The main studio location closed in March of that year.

 Westwood is best known for developing video games in the real-time strategy, adventure and role-playing genres.
-It was listed in Guinness World Records for selling more than 10 million copies of Command & Conquer worldwide.
+It was listed in Guinness World Records for selling 30 million copies of Command & Conquer games worldwide.

 History

 Early history and company name

 Brett Sperry and Louis Castle met in late 1983 in Las Vegas.
 Sperry had a background in architecture and psychology and was already working in the gaming industry.
 Both Sperry and Castle worked as contract programmers.
 The two eventually became friends and decided to form a company together and named it Brelous Software.

-Sperry and Castle founded Westwood Studios in 1985.
+It was later renamed Westwood Associates.

 According to Louis Castle, the company was named after the "entertainment meets professional" character of the Westwood neighborhood in Los Angeles.

 The company's first projects consisted of contract work for companies like Epyx and Strategic Simulations, Inc. (SSI), porting 8-bit titles to 16-bit systems like Commodore Amiga and Atari ST. Proceeds from contract work allowed the company to expand into designing its own games in-house.
 Their first original title was Mars Saga, a game developed for Electronic Arts and released in 1988.
 They laid the foundations for the real-time strategy genre with the release of real-time tactics game BattleTech: The Crescent Hawk's Revenge, one of the more literal translations of the tabletop game BattleTech.